 After nearly two months at KL waiting for my case to get settled, I had an inkling of juice.
-This is because during class and when it came time to eat, I spoke on good terms with both fellow inmates and staff members alike.
-In turn they occasionally looked out for me with an extra meal after dinner, a snack or two under the table, a certain book from the library, and even time with the weekly writing group, some organization called IOW.
+This is because during class and when it came time to eat, I spoke on good terms with fellow inmates and staff members alike.
+In turn, they occasionally looked out for me with an extra meal after dinner, a snack or two under the table, a certain book from the library, and even time with the weekly writing group, which was some organization called IOW.

-Sundays were visiting days at Central, in which those of us who had parents that wanted to visit could sit with them at a table in the unit under supervision for twenty minutes to half an hour.
+Sundays were visiting days at Central, in which those of us who had parents that wanted to visit could sit with our families at a table in the unit under supervision for twenty minutes to half an hour.
 My mom came in every Sunday, and to my surprise: so did Connor’s.
-This alone fostered a respect for him, and when I saw Connor consoling his mom, telling her that he was alright, it dawned on me that there was more to him than just his fits.
+This alone fostered my respect for him, and when I saw Connor consoling his mom, telling her that he was alright, it dawned on me that there was more to him than just his fits.

 For her part, Connor’s mom looked like a sweet, kind woman not very different from my own special little lady across the table, and it made me wonder how they got into things over at Central.

-In most instances, the phrase meant total warfare.
+In most instances, this phrase meant total warfare.
 After all, the sixties were a huge South L.A gang with members that came into the halls almost every other week.
 In fact, the gang was so large that often its members were in our unit for just a few days before being moved to less hostile environments.

-With this in mind, when Connor dissed his enemy everyone at KL expected a rumble.
+With this in mind, when Connor dissed his enemy, everyone at KL expected a rumble.
 After all, the crip was a fit, medium-sized dude.
-That is, he looked capable of putting up a good fight; but to our surprise, instead of retaliating the crip let Connor’s diss pass.
+That is, he looked capable of putting up a good fight; but to our surprise, instead of retaliating, the crip let Connor’s diss pass.
 In the eyes of the staff, this made him a non-threat, but in the eyes of the KL unit, this made him a lame.

 A week went by, and when the kids at KL noticed the crip wouldn’t stand up to taunting, they started to diss him as if to test out their own luck with the word.
 For his part, just like on the first day there, the crip would shrug off the diss for the most part, so a lot of people got comfortable just casually taunting him.
 At first, I told myself I wouldn’t stoop to the rest of the unit’s level, and that I didn’t really care about the whole thing either way.
 Except that it was hard not to join in with the crowd at KL at one point or another.